STFUjs/STFU/README.md

 Wrappers can contain any of the Expander, Packed Bits, or more STFU Symbol Wraps.
 (Only STFUx of any scope allows raw bits.)

 The Control Wraps include the elemental requirements for Accurate Representation, including Universal Context References, Means of Representation & Declaration of Structure, Logical Direction and Turns & Slots, and technical specifics.

+Control Wraps have an ON | OFF bit after a Connectedness bit, making it easy to find.
+00{Connectedness}{ON,OFF} Then some Logical Direction bits and elementaries.

 <h3>Packed Collections of Bits</h3>
 Bits are contained in Packs, combined by spreading them across the scoped containers.